MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Upgrading-the-Data.md

      For more information, see [How to: Export and Import Encryption Keys](How-to--Export-and-Import-Encryption-Keys.md).  -->

 ##  <a name="DeleteUpgCodeunits"></a> Task 20: Delete the upgrade objects
 At this point, you have upgraded the database to [!INCLUDE[nav2018_md](includes/nav2018_md.md)].
 Now, you can delete the upgrade codeunits and upgrade table objects that you imported in task 9.
+This task is recommended but not required.

 When you delete tables, on the **Delete** dialog box, set the **Synchronize Schema** option to **Force**.